thekaushikls/SecondBrain/LiteratureNotes/Zettelkasten using Obsidian.md

  I personally believe being able to think across multiple streams is useful to solve problems with a different view.
 Maybe following the Zettelkasten method would lead to more divergent thought processes.

+I make notes on papers, sometimes even sketches to understand something.
+But, as soon as 'that' project / task is complete, the paper is thrown away, and the knowledge is lost.
+Zettelkasten can probably help with documentation, and retaining the information, so I can re-use it later for a different project.

 ## References
 1. [[FleetingNotes/Zettelkasten using Obsidian]]
 2. [[The Zettelkasten Method]]